First he fled North Korea. Now he's escaped from a Chinese prison, and has a $23,000 bounty on his head – KION546

 The inmate, identified as Zhu Xianjian, entered China illegally in 2013.
 Three years later, he was sentenced to 11 years in prison for illegal border-crossing, larceny and robbery, to be followed by his deportation, according to a court judgment.

-Police have blocked off entrances to nearby villages and conducted a house-to-house search for Xu, according to the state-run Global Times.
+Police have blocked off entrances to nearby villages and conducted a house-to-house search for Zhu, according to the state-run Global Times.

-Another surveillance video shows Xu roll over on the ground after jumping from the high fence.
+Another surveillance video shows Zhu roll over on the ground after jumping from the high fence.
 He lies still for a while before getting up and running away.

 Within hours, he broke into several village houses to steal money, cell phones, sneakers and clothes.
 At the third house, an old woman discovered him and shouted for help, the court document said.

-Note: Correction: An earlier version of this story contained the wrong surname of the North Korean defector in some instances.
-He is identified as Zhu Xianjian by Chinese authorities.